There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 In security options, find and double-click on Shutdown: Clear virtual memory pagefile :

-Now, every time you shutdown your system, the virtual memory will be cleared automatically.
+Now, every time you Shutdown your system, the virtual memory will be cleared automatically.

-So, in this way you can free up virtual memory or virtual RAM easily.
+So, in this way, you can free up virtual memory or virtual RAM easily.
 There is also a registry editor method that can be used for this task, but this is an easier method.

-Why Windows Uses Virtual Memory?
+Why Does Windows Use Virtual Memory Concept?

-Virtual Memory is one of the important features of operating system that allows to use more system memory than it physically has.
+Virtual Memory is one of the important features of the operating system that allows it to use more system memory than it physically has.
 But how?
 This goal is achieved by using a portion of your hard drive as a temporary storage space when the physical RAM is full in order to improve the overall system performance.

 When a system runs out of physical memory or RAM, it temporarily transfers data from the RAM to a space on the hard drive called the paging file or virtual memory.
 It’s actually the disk space on your hard drive.
-Solid state drives (SSDs) perform better since they are fast.
+Solid-state drives (SSDs) perform better since they are fast.
 This allows the computer system to continue running smoothly and effectively.

 Virtual memory is particularly useful when dealing with large programs that require more memory than the computer can physically provide.
 Due to the virtual memory feature, you are running heavy games on a limited amount of RAM.